n-marcelino/scms/README.md

     1. import as project the backend to eclipse

-    2. within eclipse, in src/main/resources/application.properties, <br>
+    2. within eclipse, in src/main/resources/application.properties,
     change the necessary info to match ur sql settings

     3. run 'program.java' within the backend project on eclipse